Amrozi, Imam Samudra, Ali Gufron

 O. Bule

-2. Fanglong Says:
+2. Fanglong says:

 Paradoxes : the three want to be “freed” (into Firdaus) at the quickest, but the guys who manipulate them would like screwing our ears some more.
 Death sentence is violence.
 Bombing is violence.
 Everyone knows what a vicious circle is, but apparently no-one cares.
 Mr O. Bule, I’d like to be the banana skin on which you’ll slip when approaching the scumballs to hang’em !
 No violence, never, under no condition at all !
 It’s so clear !
 So simple !